High Blood Pressure Herbs

 high blood pressure herbs, hypertension

 There may be a genetic component to high blood pressure but lifestyle does play a role also.
 High fat diets, smoking, high salt intake, high caffeine intake (watch the Starbucks!), lack of exercise and birth control pills can all influence hypertension.
+It is important to remember that underlying medical conditions such as kidney disease or hyperthyroidism can also cause this problem.

 Most of the time there are no symptoms.
 If pressure rises to dangerous levels then symptoms such as headache, sweating, rapid pulse, shortness of breath, dizziness and blurry vision may occur.
 If this is happening to you seek medical attention immediately.
+Mnay times, hypertension begins with chronic nosebleeds.

 Never stop medication in favor of herbal therapies without discussing this first with your healthcare provider.
 This can cause rebound hypertension.

 As you can imagine, medical professionals recommend low fat diets, low salt intake, exercise, and smoking cessation to combat this problem.
 If lifestyle changes are not effective, then medication is considered.
-But what about those high blood pressure herbs?
+It is important to remember however, that with severe cases, high blood pressure herbs alone are not the answer.
+Remember to work with your doctor as untreated blood pressure problems can lead to kidney damage, heart attack, stroke and damage to the retina resulting in blindness.

 Beneficial High Blood Pressure Herbs